Christmas in the Grenadines

 25 December 2017 – Tobago CayesArrival 25/12/2017 early morning.
 Departure 25/12/2017 late afternoon.

 Scattered between St Vincent and Grenada, the Tobago Cays comprises five little islands: Petit Rameau, Petit Bateau, Baradal, Petit Tabac and Jamesby.
-This rosary of uninhabited cays in the southern West Indies is a marine park that has some outstanding marine fauna in its turquoise lagoons.
+This rosary of uninhabited cays in the southern West Indies is a marine park whose turquoise lagoons provide a home and safe haven for some outstanding marine fauna, including peaceful green turtles.
 Girded and united by a coral reef, these secluded islands are a peaceful paradise for divers, swimmers and snorkellers.

 26 December 2017 – BequiaArrival 26/12/2017 early morning.
 Departure 26/12/2017 late afternoon.